Georgia Vital Record

 1

-Step 1 — Obtain a Certified Georgia Birth Certificate
+Step 1 — Obtain a Certified Georgia Death Certificate

 If you do not already have a recent certified copy, request one from the Georgia Department of Public Health Vital Records or from your local county vital records office.